Bryson1798/dsc-phase-1-project-v7/README.md

  ![Visualization](visualization8.png)

- The stacked bar plot shows the domestic and worldwide gross revenue of the top 10 movie studios, broken down by region,i.e.Domestic revenue and Worldwide reveneu.
+ The stacked bar plot shows the domestic and worldwide gross revenue of the top 10 movie studios, broken down by region,i.e.Domestic revenue and Worldwide revenue.
 Each bar represents a studio, and is divided into two sections: blue for domestic gross revenue, and orange for worldwide gross revenue.

 The height of each bar represents the total gross revenue for that studio, and the width of each section represents the proportion of that revenue coming from the domestic or worldwide market.
 For example, the tallest bar represents BV Studio, and we can see that the majority of its revenue comes from the international market.